Condensate Formation in a Chiral Lattice Gas: Structure of interfaces between co-existing phases

 Tab.~\ref{tab:int_sample} shows the patterns and properties of a few other interfaces encountered for L-shape FLSs.
 For the coexistence of cage and pure B, we find again interfaces of slopes $1/4$ and $-3/5$.
 Here, the slope $1/4$ is energetically preferred so much for small $K$, such that crystals remain square shaped up to $K=14J$.
 For larger $K$ one obtains octagonal crystals.
 As shown in the phase diagram of Fig.~\ref{fig:co_ex}, cage and pure B can coexist for arbitrarily large $K$.
 The ratio of the interfacial energy of the slope $-3/5$ to that of the slope $1/4$ then approaches $1/\sqrt{2}$ from above, such that crystals remain octagonal for any large $K$ and approach a square shape with slope $-3/5$ only for $K\to\infty$.

 For the coexistence of pure A and fibre, encountered for sufficiently large $K$ and large overall concentration of A, we find that an interface of slope $1/2$ (for upward oriented fibres) comes at zero energetic cost, while interfaces of any other slope have positive interfacial energy.
-This explains why simulations (such as in Fig.~\ref{fig:ground_states}g) show bars arranged as many long and thin ascending strands.
+This explains why simulations (such as in Fig.~\ref{fig:co_ex}g) show bars arranged as many long and thin ascending strands.
 For the fibre phase with fibres oriented horizontally, these strands descend at slope $-2$.

 Because the tiling patterns of the fibre and the cage phase have different periodicities, the coexistence between the two can lead to rather complex interface structures.
 While it is prohibitive to analyse all possible interface patterns, we list in Tab.~\ref{tab:int_sample} the properties of two types of interfaces that are predominant in simulations of this type of coexistence, as shown in Fig.~\ref{fig:interfaces}i.
 An interface of slope $5/3$ is the only one where the two tiling patterns can be matched in a simple fashion.
 For a fibre phase that is everywhere oriented in a single direction, this type of interface comes only in two orientations, rotated by $180^\circ$ to each other.
 Hence, another type of interface is needed to form a compact condensate.
 This interface has a zig-zag structure of overall slope $-23/10$, with the pure B phase acting as a buffer between the two mismatching tiling patterns.
 The resulting condensates of the cage phase have the structure of a parallelogram.
+The simulation results of Fig.~\ref{fig:interfaces}f-i largely confirm the shapes of condensates we predict theoretically for the limit of zero temperature.
+In addition, they provide insight into the fluctuations that are expected for temperatures that are small compared to the interaction strength $K$ but yet non-zero.
+Here, we have chosen the temperature small enough and simulation times long enough to eliminate almost all defects in the bulk phases.
+Defects at the interface between phases include the above mentioned metastable decorations, as well as additional corners that interrupt the energetically favoured straight interfaces.
+Such defects can be created through the occasional ``evaporation'' of a particle from the interface (as captured on the left side in the snapshot shown in Fig.~\ref{fig:interfaces}f), which then diffuses through the bulk phase and gets re-adsorbed at a random position on the interface.
+The resulting non-ideal shapes of condensates are entropically favoured at non-zero temperature.